cryptodev1990/mercator/dev-notes/rfcs/2022-08-28-postgres-fivetran.md

+# RFC: Connecting to Fly Postgres with 3rd party ETL tools

-My problem: I need to be able to connect to my Postgres database with 3rd party cloud services and can't.
+Problem: I need to be able to connect to my Postgres database with 3rd party cloud services and can't.

 My app is which is built on top of Fly, which itself is a wrapper around AWS.
 It aims to be a more modern Heroku-- you take a Dockerfile, and Fly converts it to a VM.
 They also make it easy to spin up a Postgres